NaravaTejasri/NaravaTejasri/README.md

-# Junior Full stack Developer
+# Full stack Developer
 ### About me
 <img src="https://i.pinimg.com/originals/49/27/84/4927849d453932ff05aba4fe7a06dd12.gif" width="100" height="100" alt="hello">
 Originally from India with a year of experience in the IT industry.
 My passion is to become a programmer to solve real-life problems.

-I'm a fresh graduated from Codaisseur academy where I've learned the most up to date technologies.
+I'm a fresh graduate from Codaisseur Academy where I've learned the most up-to-date technologies.
-I feel comfortable building full stack apps.
+I feel comfortable building full-stack apps.

-I'm an energetic, passionate and creative.
+I'm energetic, passionate, and creative.

 ### 🔥 passion